Generate Ground Control Points

 Maximum Points per Block

-Available when Conventional is selected in Point Distribution Mode.
+Available after selecting Conventional in Point Distribution Mode.

-The maximum number of points retained per image block during image matching.
-The range is [25,2048], and the default is 256.
+The maximum number of points retained within each image block during image matching.
+The value range is [1,2048], and the default is 256.

 Integer